 Mary Thalia Eaton was born in 1801 at Stoke Damerel, Devon, England and died 23 March 1885 at Quarndon, Derbyshire.
 She and Thomas Hewitt were married 29 March, 1830 at St. Mary’s Church, Ilkeston, Derby.
 The wedding was conducted by Rev. Rich.
-Moxon, and the witnesses were Benjamin Hewitt (possibly father of the groom), Eliza Eaton (possibly sister of the bride, since the bride’s mother was not a customary witness), Thomas Cheetham and Thomas Eaton (possibly father of the bride).
-Stoke Damerel is about 250 miles from Ilkeston.
+Moxon, and the witnesses were Benjamin Hewitt (possibly father of the groom), Eliza Eaton (possibly sister of the bride, since the bride’s mother was not a customary witness), Thomas Cheetham (possibly uncle of the bride) and Thomas Eaton (possibly father of the bride).

 Thomas Eaton Hewitt – son of Thomas Hewitt and Mary Thalia Eaton

 edward-eaton-walker – son of Sarah Hewitt (grandson of Thomas Hewitt and Mary Thalia Eaton) 1879 – 1903

 Geoffrey Eaton Milligan – son of Edith Hewitt (great-grandson of Thomas Hewitt and Mary Thalia Eaton) 1922-1942

 I received an email from a descendant of James Eaton who said their ancestor was not knighted, and had one son, not two daughters.
 Therefore I’ve moved the paragraphs mentioning James Eaton to the end of this section.
 I’ll include what I previously wrote, as well as the sources for the information I used previously.
 James Eoton’s story is very exciting and thrilling.
 Bnt not “our” Eaton.